-1 Some models are configured with a bezel blank covering this bay.
+Some models are configured with a 5.25-inch bezel blank covering this bay.

-2 Some models are configured with a diskette drive or a media card reader in the external 3.5-inch drive bay.
-Other models have a bezel blank covering this bay.
+2 Some models are configured with a 3.5-inch bezel blank covering this bay.

 Media Card Reader Components

 The media card reader is an optional device available on some models only.
 Refer to the following illustration and table to identify the media card reader components.